Country guides

 Passport & Visa

-All foreign passengers to Guinea must hold return or onward tickets, and the necessary travel documentation for their next destination.
-A yellow fever vaccination certificate is required to enter Guinea.
-It is highly recommended that travellers' passports have at least six months' validity remaining after the intended date of departure from their travel destination.
-Immigration officials often apply different rules to those stated by travel agents and official sources.
+All foreign passengers to Guinea must hold return or onward tickets and the necessary documentation for their next destination.
+A yellow fever vaccination certificate is required to enter Guinea, and it's highly recommended that travellers' passports have at least six months' validity remaining after their intended departure.
+Immigration officials may apply rules differently from those stated by travel agents and official sources.

 Entry requirements